 Can I Use A Menstrual Cup If Tampons Don't Work For Me

 Using tampons they either do not sit in the right place, make me too dry for comfortable insertion or removal.
-I was nervous using a menstrual cup as I just did not think it would be comfortable but honestly from the first time, I used one I was comfortable and never looked back.
+I was nervous using a reusable menstrual cup as I just did not think it would be comfortable but honestly from the first time, I used one I was comfortable and never looked back.

-The problems I experienced with tampons are common complaints and are the same concerns we deal with every day from other people considering using a cup.
+The problems I experienced with tampons are common complaints and are the same concerns we deal with every day from other people considering using a period cup.
 The key thing is to find the right cup for you.
 Make sure you read our guide to choosing a cup and use our sortable menstrual cup comparison table.
 This will all help point you to the right one for you and I am sure like me you will never look back.

 The reason menstrual cups work where tampons do not is due to them being two VERY different things even though they both do the same job.

 I also found applicators hurt if they pushed the tampon too high and my cervix moves lower during my period, if I tried to insert them lower, I could then feel them, and they would expand even further lower yuck yuck yuck.

+How menstrual cups works is slightly different.
 Menstrual Cups naturally sit a little lower than tampons.
 Cups come in different shapes and sizes so perfect if you have a low cervix or a high cervix .
 Even if your cervix changes height as your period goes on you can even have a different cup for those days later in your cycle.